Convertible bond: Exchangeable bond

-Convertible bond where the issuing company and the underlying stock company are different companies (e.g. XS0882243453, GBL into GDF Suez).
+Exchangeable bond where the issuing company and the underlying stock company are different companies (e.g. XS0882243453, GBL into GDF Suez).
 This distinction is usually made in terms of risk i.e. equity and credit risk being correlated: in some cases the entities would be legally distinct, but not considered as exchangeable as the ultimate guarantor being the same as the underlying stock company (e.g. typical in the case of the Sukuk, Islamic convertible bonds, needing a specific legal setup to be compliant with the Islamic law).

 Synthetic bond

-Synthetically structured convertible bond issued by an investment bank to replicate a convertible payoff on a specific underlying equity (e.g. Barclays/MSFT 25 US06738G8A15 - Barclays Bank PLC is the issuer while Microsoft is the referenced underlying equity).
+Synthetically structured convertible bond issued by an investment bank to replicate a convertible payoff on a specific underlying equity.
+Sometimes referred also as Cash settled Bank Exchangeable Bonds (e.g. Barclays/MSFT 25 US06738G8A15 - Barclays Bank PLC is the issuer while Microsoft is the referenced underlying equity).
 Most reverse convertibles are synthetics.
-Please note the Packaged Convertibles (e.g. Siemens 17 DE000A1G0WA1) are not considered to be synthetics since the issuer would not be an Investment Bank: they would only act as underwriter.
-Similarly, a replicated structure using straight bonds and options would be considered as a package structure.
+Synthetics are more similar to structured products with settlement done in cash and no equities being produced as the result of a conversion.
+The Packaged Convertibles (e.g. Siemens 17 DE000A1G0WA1) are sometimes confused with synthetics due to the fact an issuer (sometime a portfolio manager) will create a structure using straight bonds and options.
+There are in reality two completely different products with different risks and payoffs.